Beatrice of Swabia

-Beatrice or Beatrix of Swabia (April/June 1198 – 11 August 1212), a member of the Hohenstaufen dynasty, was Holy Roman Empress and German Queen in 1212 as the first wife of the Welf emperor Otto IV.
+Beatrice or Beatriz of Swabia (April/June 1198 – 11 August 1212), a member of the Hohenstaufen dynasty, was Holy Roman Empress and German Queen in 1212 as the first wife of the Welf emperor Otto IV.
 She was also the shortest-serving Holy Roman Empress, dying three weeks into her marriage.

 Life

 Born at Worms in Rhenish Franconia in April or June 1198, Beatrice was the eldest daughter and first child of Duke Philip of Swabia, who during the time of her birth was elected German king (King of the Romans or Rex Francorum according to Salic law), and his wife, the Byzantine princess Irene Angelina.
 After her father Philip, a younger brother of late Emperor Henry VI, had been elected king on 8 March 1198, her future husband Otto of Brunswick was elected Anti-king of Germany on 9 June.

 Struggles for betrothal

 Already in 1203, King Philip attempted to betroth Beatrice to the nephew of Pope Innocent III, in order to gain the support of the Roman Curia.
 However, his plans failed and the rivals continued to fight.
 In 1207 Philip made an attempt to reconcile with Otto by offering him the hands of his daughter.
 Though Otto's strategic position had become unfavourable, he did not accept until Philip on 21 June was killed by the Bavarian count palatine Otto VIII of Wittelsbach.
 Otto of Wittelsbach, who had to dissolve his former engagement with Philip's daughter Kunigunde, had asked for the hand of either Beatrice or one of her three younger sisters in compensation.
 His request had been denied and he reacted violently.
 Beatrice was orphaned, when her mother Irene, renamed Maria, fled to Hohenstaufen Castle and died there on 27 August after delivering her youngest child.

 Otto IV, suspected of being involved in the assassination, had by this point lost the support of his two main allies, Pope Innocent III and King John of England.
 He had been forced to retire to his hereditary lands near Brunswick in Saxony.
 However, the murder of Philip left him the only King of Germany.
 He took advantage to make amends with the remaining members and supporters of the House of Hohenstaufen and finally accepted late Philip's offer.
 Their new alliance was sealed with the betrothal of Beatrice to Otto IV.

 On 11 November 1208, Otto IV was again elected King of Germany in Frankfurt.
 This time he was supported by members of both sides of the previous civil war.
 He was crowned Holy Roman Emperor by Pope Innocent III on 4 October 1209.
 Beatrice was only eleven years old and remained betrothed to Otto IV, approximately thirty-four years old.